 Stockholm is a city of contrasts.
-Trends in music, design, fashion, and technology are born here, and innovations that spread worldwide are invented here.
-Trendy bars and world-class restaurants are shoulder-to-shoulder with historic cafes and cozy neighborhood pubs.
+Trends in music, design, fashion, and technology are born here.
+And innovations that spread worldwide are also invented here.
+Trendy bars and world-class restaurants are shoulder-to-shoulder with historical cafes and cosy neighbourhood pubs.

-Stockholm is simultaneously urban and close to nature and water is an ever-present feature in this city where lake and sea meet.
-The atmosphere is open, tolerant and welcoming, and diversity and innovation are encouraged.
+Stockholm is simultaneously urban and close to nature, and water is an ever-present feature in this city where lake and sea meet.
+The atmosphere is open, tolerant and welcoming, and diversity and innovation are highly encouraged.
 Stockholm is a city for everyone.

 The Local, www.thelocal.se

 A visitor’s guide in English

 Svenska Dagbladet, www.svd.se

 Sunday: Department stores and large shops are open on Sundays.